hivenetes/k8s-bootstrapper/infrastructure/terraform/README.md

 7. Use [doctl](https://docs.digitalocean.com/reference/doctl/reference/kubernetes/) to update your Kubernetes context

     ```bash
-    # <cluster-id> can be found in the output of the terraform module
+    # <cluster-id> can be found in the output of the Terraform module
     doctl kubernetes cluster kubeconfig save <cluster-id>
     ```